Prefill checkout fields

 Prefilling fields is as easy as adding the data to the checkout link or to the URL of your site that contains an embedded checkout or checkout popup.

-You will add this data to the query string (URL Parameters) of the checkout link.
+You will add this data to the query string (URL Parameters) of your one page checkout link.

 For example, if you want to prefill the email field with